sneakysneak/docs/pages/connector-authentication/liana_cms_docs.md

 The LianaCMS connector is authenticated with an API Key.
 This can be located in the following way:

-1. Log in to your Liana CMS account
+1. Log in to your LianaCMS account

 2. Click your account name in the upper right corner